-During the years 2009-15, Ashtanga Vinyasa Yoga became my main personal yoga practice, and during my "peak Ashtanga" period in 2015 I alternated Primary & Second Series as my daily practice.
+During the years 2009-15, Ashtanga Vinyasa Yoga became my main personal yoga practice: and during my "peak Ashtanga" period in 2015 I alternated Primary & Second Series as my daily practice.
 I was a serious & committed Ashtangi for a time, seeking out American pioneers David Williams, Nancy Gilgoff and Doug Swenson, as well as local teacher Andrea Durant.
 I found the practice tremendously emotionally grounding and physically healing, and to this day my daily yoga practice includes a large portion of the Primary Series.

 THE SPIRIT OF CACAO